tpm2-software/tpm2-pkcs11/docs/CONTRIBUTING.md

 /workspace/tpm2-pkcs11/.ci/coverity.run
 ```

-### Guideline for merging changes
+## Guideline for merging changes

+Pull Requests MUST be assigned to an upcoming release tag.
+If a release milestone does
+not exist, the maintainer SHALL create it per the [RELEASE.md](RELEASE.md) instructions.
+When accepting and merging a change, the maintainer MUST edit the description field for
+the release milestone to add the CHANGELOG entry.

-Changes should be merged with the "rebase" option on github to avoid merge commits.
+Changes must be merged with the "rebase" option on github to avoid merge commits.
 This provides for a clear linear history.